IntelLabs/nlp-architect/doc/source/memn2n.rst

 Overview
 ========
-This directory contains an implementation of an End-to-End Memory Network for goal oriented dialogue in ngraph.
+This directory contains an implementation of an End-to-End Memory Network for goal oriented dialogue in TensorFlow.

 Goal oriented dialogue is a subset of open-domain dialogue where an automated agent has a specific goal for the outcome of the interaction.
 At a high level, the system needs to understand a user